smartlook/smartlook.github.io/_docs/sdk/react-native.md

 When upgrading from an older, non-cocoapods version, make sure there is no older version of `Smartlook.framework` bundled in your app.
 To check it out,
 1. remove the smartlook-related line from your Podfile
-2. run `pod install` in your app `ios` directory to remove smartlook wrapper from your app
+2. run `pod install` in your app `ios` directory to remove smartlook bridge from your app
 3. manually remove any `Smartlook.framework` that you find in your app Xcode project.
 4. clear all caches as described below and add the smartlook reference to your `Podfile` again